Vera Schmidt (psychoanalyst)

-Vera Fedorovna Schmidt (27 July 1889 in Starokostiantyniv, Volhynian Governorate – 17 July 1937 in Moscow) was a Russian Empire and laterSoviet educationist and one of the leading figures in the psychoanalytic movement during the "Silver Age".
+Vera Fedorovna Schmidt (née Yanitskaia; 27 July 1889 in Starokostiantyniv, Volhynian Governorate – 17 July 1937 in Moscow) was a Russian and later Soviet psychoanalyst and educationist and one of the leading figures in the psychoanalytic movement during the "Silver Age".
 After the Russian Revolution (1917) she directed a highly innovative nursery school run on psychoanalytic principles.

 Early life

 She attended the Kiev Women's Educational Institute for three years from 1913 to 1916 where she received training in the methods of Friedrich Wilhelm August Fröbel.
 In 1913 she met and married Otto Schmidt who was to become a renowned scientist and Arctic explorer.

 By the outbreak of the revolution, they had both developed an interest in psychoanalysis and Vera, who spoke German, had read Sigmund Freud in the original.
-A supporter of the revolution, Otto Schmidt rose to positions of power and influence in the new Soviet regime becoming a member of a number of People's Commissariats including Narkompros (Narodnyi Komissariat Prosvescheniya, or the People's Commissariat for Education) and he was also employed as the director of the State Publishing House (Gosizdat) from 1921-1924.
+A supporter of the revolution, Otto Schmidt rose to positions of power and influence in the new Soviet regime becoming a member of a number of People's Commissariats including Narkompros (Narodnyi Komissariat Prosvescheniya, or the People's Commissariat for Education) and he was also employed as the director of the State Publishing House (Gosizdat) from 1921 to 1924.
 In this capacity, he was engaged in the publication of works by Freud and his daughter, Anna Freud.